 In fact, we were the first payment processor to adopt the technology and offer it to our merchants.

-Even though at first only a few dared to use, it got some real traction right before 2018 ended.
+Even though at first only a few dared to use it, it got some real traction right before 2018 ended.
 And since then, the use of Lightning Network been growing at a healthy pace, surpassing 1000 BTC capacity.

-Since we’ve been there from the start, we’re in a position to share our insights, as we as present unique data on LN payments we’ve gathered over the past year.
+Since we’ve been there from the start, we’re in a position to share our insights, as well as present unique data on LN payments we’ve gathered over the past year.

 Briefly about the Lightning Network

 If you are not familiar with Bitcoin’s Lightning Network protocol, here’s a short recap:

 - Since the Bitcoin’s blockchain can handle around seven transactions per second (TPS), the network’s scalability eventually became an issue, and a second-layer solution was suggested called the Lightning Network;

 - LN solution enabled split-second Bitcoin transactions in high volumes between users, without the need for network confirmations;

 - By opening Lightning channels “off-chain”, users can transact between each other for infinity, and settle only the final amount;